funemy/openDSS-loadshape-generator/README.md

 - `date`: enter the date of data you want to process
 - `time_interval`: choose the time interval between two points

+then run `main.py`
+the result file will be generated at the same path as its source file. meanwhile a file named `data.log` will be generated at the root path of the project to provide you with some additional information

 ##caveats

  This program now can only process data stored in `.xls` file.